geethzy/geethzy/README.md

  🐳 ☕ 🎵<br/>

 <br/>
-🤓 Dived in projects that span data pipelines, workflow orchestrations, big data analytics, cloud solutions, and more. <br/>
+🤓 Dived in projects that span data pipelines, workflow orchestrations, big data analytics, and more. <br/>
 🔎 Constantly learning and exploring new tools, and technologies.<br/>

 ---